 If you intend on growing vegetables and other plants hydroponically, you’ll need quality nutrients.
 When considering the best hydroponic nutrients for vegetables there are a couple things you should consider.

-The N-P-K levels listed for hydroponic nutrients and other fertilizers represent the nitrogen (N), phosphorus (P), and potassium (K).
+The N-P-K levels listed for hydroponic nutrients, and other fertilizers, are representative of nitrogen (N), phosphorus (P), and potassium (K).
 The type of hydroponic vegetables you intend to grow will determine the ratios needed.
 For example, if you intend to grow mostly green leafy vegetables then nitrogen will be most important.
 Vegetables that flower and fruit will require high nitrogen levels as well.
 However, once they begin to set fruit high phosphorus and potassium levels will be important.

 Price vs. Quality

 Obviously, price will be a factor but don’t just go for the cheapest nutrients without considering nutrient ratios and solubility.
 The cheapest nutrients may or may not be the highest quality.
 Expensive doesn’t necessarily equal best either.
 Getting the best bang for the buck is the goal.

 Solubility: Liquid vs. Powdered Hydroponic Nutrients for Vegetables

 Some nutrients are available in a concentrated liquid form.
 The plus side to liquid hydroponic nutrients, they are very water soluble.
 The cons would be that they are generally more costly.
 Concentrated nutrients are usually more expensive per gallon of mixed nutrients.
 Shipping costs are usually more as well.

 Powdered nutrients, such as Masterblend, usually have a lower cost for the nutrients and shipping cost for the same equivalent of mixed hydroponic nutrients.
 The only real con is that mixing with water is a little more time consuming.